-What you must pay when you get Services that are covered for you these services X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services sharing you would pay at a network hospital.
-Cost sharing does not apply on the day of discharge.
-Original Medicare covers 90 days of acute inpatient hospital care.
-Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
 If our plan provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
-Blood - including storage and administration.
+Transportation and lodging reimbursement requires a minimum of 60 miles one-way to the transplant center and is limited to \$10,000 total per transplant, regardless of total miles traveled and duration of treatment. - Blood including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-All other components of blood are covered beginning with the first pint used.
-Physician services of acute inpatient hospital care.
-Our plan offers an additional unlimited number of days when medically necessary.
-Cost-share, if any, for these days does not apply to your out-of-pocket maximum.
+All other components of blood are covered beginning with the first pint used. - Physician services

 Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-If you are not
+If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.